ttscoff/doing/README.md

 #### Adding entries:

-    now      - Add an entry
+    now, did - Add an entry
     later    - Add an item to the Later section done     - Add a completed item with @done(date).
 No argument finishes last entry. meanwhile - Finish any @meanwhile tasks and optionally create a new one